 No one can see the data you store in Dashlane without your Master Password, even if they have your device.
 You can also add layers of security to block access in case someone gets access to your device:

-- Turn on Pin unlock in Android or Use passcode in Apple, and no one can access your data without your 4-digit code
+- Turn on Pin unlock in Android or Use PIN in Apple, and no one can access your data without your 4-digit code

 - Turn on Biometric unlock, and no one can access your data without your face or fingerprint

-Unlock the iOS (Apple) app with Touch ID, Face ID, or a passcode
+Unlock the iOS (Apple) app with biometrics or a PIN

-Unlock the Android app with your fingerprint or PIN code
+Unlock the Android app with biometrics or a PIN

 You can also remotely disable Dashlane on any device—a good idea if the device is lost or stolen: